podium-lib/layout/README.md

 Module for building a Layout server.
 A Layout server is mainly responsible for fetching html content from podlets and stiching these into a layout which form and renders a full web page.

-To do so a Layout instance provide a three core features:
+To do so a Layout instance provides three core features:

- * It provides the @podium/client to fetch content from podlets
+ * `@podium/client` used to fetch content from podlets
- * It provides the @podium/context to set request bound information on the requests from the layout to podlets when fetching their content
+ * `@podium/context` used to set request bound information on the requests from the layout to podlets when fetching their content
- * It provides @podium/proxy making it possible to publicly expose data endpoints in a podlet or in any backend service
+ * `@podium/proxy` making it possible to publicly expose data endpoints in a podlet or in any backend service

 A Layout can be used together with any connect middleware compatible http framework, like Express.js, and any templating language of your choice.